Signed in as:

 Ellen Baize -

 Ellen Baize took up sewing, knitting and crochet as a teen but never dreamed of spinning and weaving wool from a sheep until her parents brought the first know flock of Shetlands to Texas in 1991.
 She took spinning, weaving and dyeing lessons from a master fiber artist, Anna Scott, and developed a passion for the world of fiber arts.
 Now as a shepherdess of Shetlands she loves breeding for lambs to sell, shearing her sheep and skirting fleeces to send to mills or to scour and spin.
 She keeps her hands busy with fiber arts projects using yarns hand dyed with natural dyes or yarns of many beautiful natural colors from her sheep.
-Knitting is a favorite pastime and Navaho style tapestry weaving an art form she is enthusiastic about sharing.
+Knitting is a favorite pastime and Navajo style tapestry weaving an art form she is enthusiastic about sharing.
 Ellen loves to teach all ages the skills she has learned hoping that these wonderful arts will be preserved for future generations.

 Secretary -